Manual cookie blocking

 Intro

-While auto-blocking is a quick and easy way to prevent cookies from being set, there are several reasons to want to consider manually marking up elements to prevent them from setting cookies prior consent.
+While auto-blocking is a quick and easy way to prevent cookies from being set, there are several reasons to consider manual blocking.
+This means manually marking up elements to prevent them from setting cookies prior consent.

-Manually blocking cookies has a far lesser impact to website performance and will prevent cookies from being set even if the Cookiebot scripts fails to load.
+Manually blocking cookies has much less impact on website performance and will prevent cookies from being set even if the Cookiebot script fails to load.

-There are also situations where auto blocking is not a viable solution, as it impacts the website to an extent that requires so many adjustments that manually marking up becomes a lesser ordeal.
+There are also situations where auto-blocking is not a viable solution.
+If it impacts the website to an extent that requires several adjustments, then manually marking up becomes a more efficient way of handling consent.

 Lastly, you have full control over what elements are blocked and under which circumstances they should be loaded.